teodorlu/iki/README.md

 ## Completion status: highly experimental.

-If you want something you can use *right now*, please consider:
+If you want something you can use now, please consider:

 - [Roam Research]
 - [Logseq]